Skip to main content

 First, contact your landlord to make repairs.
 Ask about the timeframe.
 If the owner has not made repairs, call us at (608) 266-4551.
 You do not need to wait many months to call us.

 Once we receive a complaint, we do an inspection.
-An inspection will check the premises for violations.
+An inspector will check the premises for violations.
 Then, the inspector will send the property owner an Official Notice.
 The Official Notice will list violations along with due dates for fixing the issues.
-The notices will also list which issues may be eligible for Rent Abatement.
+The notice will also list which issues may be eligible for Rent Abatement.
 You are eligible for abatement only if the owner does not correct issues by the due date(s).
 If an address becomes eligible for abatement, we will let tenants know by mail.

 You can avoid Rent Abatement claims by resolving items in an Official Notice by the due dates.
 Call your inspector and arrange a reinspection before the due date.
 That way, we can reinspect all the items.
 If an inspector grants you an extension, it will only stop legal action.
 It will not stop rent abatement claims.

 Give special attention to those items on your Official Notice with an asterisk(*) next to them.
 Those items, if not completed by the compliance date, may be eligible for rent abatement.
 Regardless of rent abatement, you must correct all items by the due date to avoid prosecution.
-To know when your unit(s) are eligible for abatement, was the Tuesday WSJ and work with your inspector.

 The tenant can deduct money from future rent payments if the property owner